MoriyaShiine/enchancement/README.md

   * Enchanting Tables require Chiseled Bookshelves with Enchanted Books in them to access their enchantments.
   * Enchanting items has an additional material cost related to the item being enchanted, such as Diamonds for Diamond equipment.
   * Bookshelves reduce the experience, lapis lazuli, and material cost of enchanting.
+  * Enchantments can be transferred off of enchanted items and onto books using a grindstone.
   * Enchanted Books cannot be applied to tools in an anvil.
   * Villagers only sell unenchanted items.
   * Librarians sell specific enchanted books related to the biome they're from.